amalvijay17/AmalVijay-CyberPortfolio/nmap-for-ethical-hackers/types-of-scans.md

 - Responses:
   - No response → **open|filtered**
   - `RST` → **closed**
+- Firewall dropped the RST so the state is open|filtered
 - Use: stealthy evasion; results can be ambiguous.

 **Xmas Scan**